 The lure of the sweet-smelling silage is usually enough to get the calves through, and we then use a secondary gate to stop them getting back to their mothers.
 We increase the time apart gradually over the course of a week until the gate is shut for the final time and the calves are fully weaned.

 Although this approach is much more subtle than a straight separation, we still have a few vocalising cows and calves, and the odd calf gets a touch of scours for gorging on milk when they are reunited, so this system clearly needed work.

 Homeopathic helping hand

-Because both my husband and I both recently completed the Homeopathy at Wellie Level course, we realised this would be a perfect opportunity to test out our newly acquired knowledge and started adding ignatia to the water troughs.
+Because both my husband and I both recently completed a farm homeopathy course, we realised this would be a perfect opportunity to test out our newly acquired knowledge and started adding ignatia to the water troughs.
 This remedy helps with separation anxiety and when we started using it there was a marked reduction in vocalisation- although not completely resolved.
 The addition of pulsatilla (a remedy for ‘feeling of abandonment’) to the calf’s troughs also helped further but we still had some calves and cows standing by the gate all day, trying to get to each other.